NewDriverLee/NewDriverLee.github.io/_pages/about.md

   - /about.html
 ---

 My name is Wenjie Li, in Chinese 李文杰.
 I was born in Chongqing, China.
 I have spent seven years in Nanjing from 2013 to 2020.
 In 2021, I moved to Shanghai.
 From 2021 to 2025, I have been pursuing my Ph.D. at Shanghai Jiao Tong University.
-Now I'm a Lecture of Chongqing Normal University, China.
+Now I'm a Lecturer of Chongqing Normal University, China.

 My main research interetst is hardware architecture design for domain-specific computing.
 I have published more than 10 peer-reviewed papers in ***IEEE Transactions on Circuits and Systems I: Regular Papers***, ***IEEE Transactions on Computers***, ***IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems***, ***IEEE Transactions on Circuits and Systems II: Express Briefs***, and ***IEEE Communications Letters***.